johnthehow/TransEasy/README.md

 1. Functions are divided into groups:
 	1. Symbolic: with prefix **sym_**
 		1. sym_better_tokenizer: a better tokenizer of BERT
-		1. sym_bert_length_sents: select sentences with length determined by BERT tokenizer
+		1. sym_bert_length_sents_selector: select sentences with length determined by BERT tokenizer
 	1. Pre-Embedding: with prefix **preemb_**
 		1. preemb_word_preemb
 		1. preemb_similar_preemb